practicalli/clojure/clojure-tools/install/clojure.md

 {% endtabs %}
 <!-- End of Operating System specific instructions -->

-## Optional: rlwrap readline
+## Check CLI tools version
+`clojure -Sdescribe` confirms that Clojure CLI tools are installed and will show the version of the tool.
+Use the latest version of Clojure CLI tools, or at least version 1.10.1.697.

+---

+**Optional: rlwrap readline**
 Install the `rlwrap` binary to support the `clj` wrapper, which launches a Clojure REPL with command history.

-`rlwrap` is available with most Linux systems and install instructions should be discoverable by searching for rlwrap in a web browser.
+`rlwrap` is available with most Linux systems.
+Look for  install instructions by searching for rlwrap in a web browser.

 > [rebel readline](/repl-driven-development/rebel-readline/) provides even more features in the command line REPL.